Academics

 The waitlist is for applicants who were not offered admission due to enrollment limitations but who are considered excellent candidates for admission should space become available in the current admission cycle.
 Being on the waitlist is not a guarantee of receiving an offer of admission at a later date.

 Your admission status on my.ucsc.edu will indicate that you were denied admission, but that you may opt in to the waitlist.
-You are not on the UCSC waitlist until you notify the campus that you want to be on the waitlist.
+Typically, you are not on the UCSC waitlist until you notify the campus that you want to be on the waitlist.

 Far more students apply to UC Santa Cruz than we can possibly admit.
 UC Santa Cruz is a selective campus and many qualified students are unable to be offered admission.